About the Partners

 Mr. Duch is currently serving as a Board Member and was past President of the Florida Chapter for the acclaimed Institute of Classical Architecture & Art and has received a certification in Classical Architecture which is an extensive curriculum offered by the Institute.
 In addition to his administrative role with the institute, Mr. Duch has lectured around the state on topics ranging from courtyard design, contemporary classicism & revitalization/greening of main street America.
 Currently, Mr. Duch is preparing a book for professionals and students focusing on sketching as a design and documentation tool.

-JOSEPH STEPHEN CRONK, MArch experienced the traditional architecture of the south through the work of Classicists Phillip Schutze, Neil Reed, and Edward Vason Jones while growing up in Atlanta.
+JOSEPH STEPHEN CRONK, AIA experienced the traditional architecture of the south through the work of Classicists Phillip Schutze, Neil Reed, and Edward Vason Jones while growing up in Atlanta.
 This exposure grew into a passion leading to formal training at the University of Florida College of Architecture.
-Within the modernist curriculum, he expanded his architectural spectrum, but also continued to study the traditional language, focusing on historical preservation.
+Within this modernist curriculum, he expanded his architectural spectrum, but also continued to study the traditional language, focusing on historical preservation.
 After graduation, Cronk learned the Master-Builder philosophy at The Haskell Company where he held positions in both the architectural and construction management divisions.
-It was there that he collaborated with his business/design partner Clifford Duch.
-They shared a passion for traditional architecture and created several projects together throughout the southeast.
+It was there that he collaborated with his business/design partner Clifford Duch and shared a passion for traditional architecture.